 On April 2015, Lipscomb University achieved internationally respected “All-Steinway” status and now provides its students only Steinway pianos for lessons, practicing and performing, moving to the higher level of musicianship this superb instrument provides and demands.

-Distinctives of the Music Department
+Distinctives of the School of Music

 The Lipscomb University School of Music is an accredited institutional member of the National Association of Schools of Music.
 The Department School of Music is also the first in the nation to require music majors to sit for the Associated Board of the Royal Schools of Music (ABRSM) exams.
 Any incoming freshman student who has already passed the ABRSM Grade 8 Exam and wishes to major in music automatically qualifies for a music scholarship of $1,000 per semester.